Abbott Orders Texas Public Universities to Freeze Tuition for Next Two Years

 · Texas Border Business

-Governor Greg Abbott has instructed all public universities in Texas to maintain their current undergraduate tuition and fees for the next two academic years.
-This freeze aims to ensure that higher education remains affordable for Texas students and their families.
-Abbott emphasized the importance of accessible, high-quality education in preparing students for sustainable jobs in a growing workforce.
-The tuition freeze will apply to both two-year and four-year institutions, including general academic and health-related schools, and is part of broader efforts that included a $328 million increase in financial aid funding this year.
+Governor Greg Abbott has instructed all public universities in Texas to freeze undergraduate tuition and fees for the next two academic years.
+This decision aims to make higher education more accessible for Texas students and families.
+Abbott emphasized the importance of affordable education in preparing students for the workforce.
+The freeze will apply to both two-year and four-year institutions, including general academic and health-related schools, lasting through the 2026-27 academic year.
+This initiative follows a significant investment by the state in higher education, which included an increase of $328 million in student financial aid funding.

 AI summary · Source: Texas Border Business →